stanleyw-tw/basis/README.md

     - Example 1: easy: Diagonal difference
     - Example 2: easy: Count plus minus
+      ## 0 is not positive or negative value but count as positive in test case.
+      ## Therefore, 0 is counted as positive value in program.m
     - Example 3: easy: Sum of array
     - Example 4: medium: Graybox problem
     - Example 5: medium: Minimum Unique Array Sum with possibly large values